Exploring House Interim Committee proposals on new tax

 The proposed capital gains tax on assets, taxed at death on any assets which have appreciated throughout your lifetime – has been taken off the table – at least until it gets to the Senate.

 In lieu of this, the proposal is to roll back the estate tax limit to $5 million with an inflation index on it bringing it up to around $6.5 million per person or what it had been prior to the last tax bill.
 This would mean a single person could pass $6.5 million without taxes and a couple could pass $13 million.
-The tax rate proposed raises the rate from 40-45%.
+The tax rate proposed raises the rate from 40 percent to 45 percent.

 Until any law is enacted, the current $11.2 million per person gift and estate tax amount is the same.
 Anyone taking advantage of these amounts will not have to face repercussions from IRS later.
 IRS made a ruling in February stating any changes in future laws would not allow them to “claw back” any gift or estate taxes due under the new law.
 Gifts for a couple can be used up to this $22.4 million dollar amount presently and until any new law becomes effective.